InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Died 20 January 1971 in Woodland Hills, California, USA.

 Gilbert M. Anderson began film work for Edison Manufacturing Company in The Great Train Robbery (1903).
 Founded the Essanay Film Manufacturing Company with George K. Spoor in 1906.
-Worked for Essanay and Golden West from 1906 through circa 1919.
+Anderson worked for Essanay, as a film star, writer, director and producer, and Golden West Producing Corporation from 1906 through circa 1919.
 Also produced films as an independent producer circa 1919 through circa 1922.